 Pros of epoxy

-• Waterproof - Epoxy glues are waterproof, most to the extent that they can bond and cure underwater.
-For any woodwork projects that will see a lot of moisture, like on a boat, epoxy is the perfect adhesive.
+- Waterproof - Epoxy glues are waterproof, most to the extent that they can bond and cure underwater.
+For any woodwork project that will see a lot of moisture, like on a boat, epoxy is the perfect adhesive.

 Cons of epoxy

-• Cost - Epoxy is the most expensive form of wood glue.
-With the price of epoxy, it is best used when strength is critical.
+- Cost - Epoxy is the most expensive form of wood glue.
+Because of its price, it is best used when strength is critical.

-• Toxic - Epoxy can release toxic fumes and be toxic if ingested.
+- Toxic - Epoxy can release toxic fumes and be poisonous if ingested.
 When using epoxy, be sure to do so in a well-ventilated area or outdoors.

-• Brittle - While extremely hard, epoxy can be brittle.
-Epoxy is best used in a situation that involves constant loads or slow appearing forces.
-Sudden jolts or shocks can cause epoxy to crack.
+- Brittle - While extremely hard, epoxy can be brittle.
+Epoxy is best used in a situation that involves constant loads or slow-appearing forces.
+Sudden jolts or shocks can cause the epoxy to crack.

 Which Glue Is Best?

-Use the glue that is best for your own application and that you feel most comfortable using.
-All the glues mentioned above will be strong enough for any normal woodwork, like building a table or a frame.
+Use the glue that is best for your application and that you feel most comfortable using.
+All the glues mentioned above are strong enough for any normal woodwork, like building a table or a frame.

 For the average woodworking hobbyist, PVA glue should be able to fill all of your sticky needs.
 If you are more than a hobbyist, it's best to have a range of glues to make the best use of each option in a specific case.